Jakcrimson/CBAAL/README.md

 In CBAA, agents bid on a single task and release it upon receiving a higher value in the winning bids list.
 On the contrary, in CBBA, agents add tasks to their bundle based on their currently assigned task set.
 Suppose that an agent is outbid for a task and thus releases it; then, the marginal score values for the tasks added to the bundle after this task are no longer valid.
 Therefore, the agent also needs to release all the tasks added after the outbid task.
 Otherwise, the agent will make further decisions based on wrong score values, which may lead to poor performance.

 In the multi-assignment consensus stage, three vectors are communicated for consensus.
-Two were described in the bundle construction phase: the winning bids list $y_i$ Nt and the winning agent list $z_i$.
-The third vector $s_i \in \mathbb{R}^{N_u}, with $N_u$ the number of agents, represents the time stamp of the last information update from each of the other agents.
+Two were described in the bundle construction phase: the winning bids list $y_i$ and the winning agent list $z_i$.
+The third vector $s_i \in \mathbb{R}^{N_u}$, with $N_u$ the number of agents, represents the time stamp of the last information update from each of the other agents.
 Each time a message is passed, the time vector is populated with

 - $s_{i k}= \tau_r \text { if } g_{i k}=1$
 - $s_{ik}= max_{m: g_{i m}=1} s_{m k}\text { otherwise }$